The invasive quagga mussel

 The current situation in Switzerland

-Calculated biomass of quagga mussels per square metre over a period of 33 years since initial detection.
-The dots represent the status in 2022.
+Calculated biomass of quagga mussels per square metre over a period of 33 years since first detection.
+The points represent the status in 2022.
+The forecasts are currently being revised with additional data.
+For this reason, this graph should no longer be used.
 (Graphic: Kraemer et al., 2023, revised)

 Joint action is necessary